aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 ### TtfFont class ###

 This class is designed to support fonts of `TrueType` format.
-A reference to an object of this type can be obtained by calling the static method [*Font.Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index), with transferring `TTF`, as value for [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration.
+A reference to an object of this type can be obtained by calling the static method [*Font.Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index), with passing `TTF`, as value for [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration.
 Method [*Font.Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index) returns reference on base [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) type, so the obtained reference has to be cast to `TtfFont` object type.

 As known from the `TrueType` format specification, the font data is represented in different [*tables*](https://apireference.aspose.com/font/net/aspose.font.ttftables).
 At the moment Aspose.Font library supports following tables:
 `head`, `cmap`, `glyf`, `loca`, `hhea`, `hmtx`, `maxp`, `OS/2`, `name`, `post`, `kern`, `cvt`, `fpgm`, `prep`.

-*The support for other tables specified by `TrueType` standard is planned to be realized in the near future.
+*The support for other tables specified by `TrueType` standard is planned to be implemented in the near future.

-Support for TrueType tables in Aspose.Font implemented by classes from namespace [*Aspose.Font.TtfTables*](https://apireference.aspose.com/font/net/aspose.font.ttftables).
+Support for `TrueType` tables in Aspose.Font implemented by classes from namespace [*Aspose.Font.TtfTables*](https://apireference.aspose.com/font/net/aspose.font.ttftables).
 Every class, which supports some table, has a name related to the  corresponding table name.
 The naming of the class is fulfilled according to the next rule: the name of every class has the prefix `Ttf`, this prefix is followed by the name of the table and then the word "Table" ends the name of the class.